NFL Rumors: ‘247 Sports’ Lists 49ers As A Top Destination For Dez Bryant

 Playing with a star quarterback that can help Bryant get his career back on track is a priority for him.
 That is why Aaron Rodgers, Drew Brees, and Tom Brady have been mentioned as the best destinations for him.
 Garoppolo isn’t mentioned that high on the active quarterbacks list, but he has the talent to get there.

-At 29 years old, Bryant is heading into the end of his prime.
+At 29-years-old, Bryant is heading into the end of his prime.
 Some fans have gone so far as to call Bryant “washed up,” although his former teammates have come out to end those rumors.
 Both Romo and Jason Witten believe that Bryant can make a major impact wherever he signs this offseason.

 San Francisco could use another weapon for Garoppolo.
 They currently have Pierre Garcon listed as their No. 1 wide receiver, with other receivers like Marquise Goodwin and Dante Pettis are also expected to have big roles in 2018.
 Bryant would immediately become the go-to target for Garoppolo if he were signed.